oldtimers-eos/Oldtimers-Rent-Buy-Smart-Contract/README.md

 ### Pre Requisites

-Before running any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
+Before running any command, you need to create a `.env` file and set a PRIVATE_KEY.

-MNEMONIC = "..."
+PRIVATE_KEY = "..."

 Then, proceed with installing dependencies: